Router Configuration

 Private Key

-sub-property behaves differently for routers.
+The identity configuration section is common to routers and controllers, but the key sub-property behaves differently for routers.
 If a private key exists in the path, then it will be used to sign router enrollment certificate requests.
 If it does not exist, then a private key will be locally generated and stored in that path.

-signs the router's server certificate request.
-Otherwise, the key
+If present, the server_key signs the router's server certificate request.
+Otherwise, the key sub-property is used for both client and server certificate.

-The private keys' values are assumed to be file://
+The private keys' values are assumed to be file:// URLs if unspecified.
+Alternatives include pkcs11:// and parsec:// URLs for hardware keys.

 Optional Capabilities